theju/kabootar/README.rst

 Kabootar is currently a very simple analytics platform that homes back with interesting data.

-As of now, it reports the page load time but can be used to send other custom data points ala MixPanel.
+It not only reports the page load time but may also be used to send other custom data points ala MixPanel (using the ``recordData`` javascript function).

 Install
 --------